openslice/io.openslice.main/doc/index.md

 Service Specifications reside into Service Catalogs, grouped in Categories.
 Openslice offers a Service Orchestrator called [OSOM](./architecture/osom.md).
 OSOM instantiates Service Specifications by requesting Network Services from target MANOs/NFVOs.
 NFV artifacts reside into a VNF/NSD catalog and are onboarded to a target MANO/NFV Orchestrator.
 Service Specifications reference NSD from the VNF/NSD catalog.

 Customers make Service Orders and Openslice instantiates the requested Service Specifications of the Service Order.
 Running Services instantiated by Openslice, reside in Openslice Service Inventory.
-The following picture displays how Service Specifications are related to Running Services and how Running Services relate with instantiated running Network Services
+The following picture displays how Service Specifications are related to Running Services and how Running Services relate with instantiated running Network Services.
+(See also [Service Inventory](./service_inventory.md) )

 [![Openslice  Service Specification instantiation](./images/service_specification_instantiation.png)](./images/service_specification_instantiation.png)